 We do not include our Non-Executive Directors in our analysis due to the nature of their employment terms with UHS.
 These are not employees of the Trust and are not required to be included in the reporting analysis.

-There are 6 members on the Trust Board, with a mean pay gap of 8.66% (median 9.53%).
+There are 6 members on the Trust Board, with a mean pay gap of 4.97% (median 0.13%) which is a reduction from 2023 (8.66%, median 9.53%)

 The Exec Gender Pay Gap